becamorin20/Group-16/docs/status.md

 #### Learner - 9 Dynamic BFs + 9 Coarse Stationary BFs (as seen in video)
 The second "intelligent" agent we evaluate is one trained with 9 dynamic BFs (figure 2) and 9 stationary coarse circular BFs (figure 5).

 This agent showed nice improvement over training as it nearly doubled its performance.
-By the end of training, it was even able to surpass the performane of both baseline agents.
+By the end of training, it was even able to catch up to the performance of the mob fun handcoded agent.

 The results can be seen in the figure below:
 <div align="center"><img src="https://github.com/becamorin20/Zombie-Maze-Land/blob/master/docs/images/maze-q-coarse-100.png" width="400"></div>